C-AKv coupler: History

 In the 1970s a new type of automatic coupler was developed by the European railways.
 This was called the UIC automatic coupler and represented a West European variant of the AK69e type and the East European Intermat type.
 It was intended as a full replacement for the buffers and chain setup, which is not suitable for heavy loads, very time-consuming to be connected, and requires intensive maintenance.
 As it would have had to be introduced all across Europe within a very short time frame, this introduction was repeatedly postponed.
 In addition, the UIC automatic coupler was not compatible with the existing chain couplings, which would have made this conversion prohibitively expensive for some of the European state railways to carry out.

 The C-AKv coupler was developed by SAB WABCO, now Faiveley Transport Witten GmbH.
 Unlike the UIC automatic coupler, it is compatible with the existing chain coupler, which would allow for a longer transition period.
 Since the year 2002, the C-AKv has been on trial on the German railways.
 It is used on heavy coal block trains between the opencast mines at Profen and the Schkopau power plant.

-At this time, the German railways, Faiveley and the Technical University of Berlin are developing possible transition scenarios for a general introduction of the C-AKv coupler.
+At this time, the German railways, Faiveley and Technische Universität Berlin are developing possible transition scenarios for a general introduction of the C-AKv coupler.